abe-yoshimasa/SDK/README.md

 * <a href="https://github.com/Ximmerse/SDK/tree/master/Native%20Android/DeviceTest">Android Native SDK</a>

 # Terminologies
 * Outside-In Tracking: Tracking camera is mounted on a wall or on a tripod.
-Heading tracking is done by calculating the head tracking blob position.
 * Inside-Out Tracking: Tracking camera is mounted on the HMD.
-Heading tracking is done by calculating HMD relative positon to external stationary marker blob.
 * X-Hawk: This is commonly referring to tracking camera module.
 * X-Cobra: This is commonly referring to hand controllers.